Renoria/robofuse/wiki/Background-Mode.md

 EOF
 ```

-Make sure to edit the plist file to replace:
+Make sure to edit the plist file to replace `USERNAME` with your actual macOS username.
-- `/path/to/robofuse` with the actual path to your robofuse directory
-- `USERNAME` with your actual macOS username

-### Step 3: Load the launch agent
+### Step 5: Load the Launch Agent

 ```bash
 # Set correct permissions